 Volunteers are essential to AAAC’s existence.
-Without volunteers, AAAC could not deliver training sessions or present competitions nor have any semblance of organization.
+Without volunteers, AAAC could not deliver training sessions or present competitions nor have any semblance of organisation.
 Thus, all new members and their families are invited to volunteer their time, sharing their expertise in support of the club.
 The club will help support those who wish to become coaches and/or officials, but there are numerous other ways to help as well.
 Consider how you might contribute to the club and complete and submit the volunteer form found here.

 The club has a constant need for volunteer officials.
 No previous experience or knowledge is necessary.
 Various roles are available and the club will provide training, both on-the-job and formal courses.
 You may find more details here and here.
 Contact Emma at Officials@AberdeenAAC.co.uk for more details or to volunteer.

 Due to a high level of demand, the club are currently looking for the following:

 - Athletics Coach: AAAC Level 1; coaching 12-15 years old athletes, who are new to club or athletes who have advanced from the childrens training sessions.
 Primarily in sprints but to include multi events.

 - Athletics Coach: AAAC Level 1/2; coaching athletes 16 years + who are new to club in sprints.

 - Athletics Coach: AAAC Level 2; coaching athletes 15-17 years old, Event Group Development in sprints.